leowang1820/leowang1820.github.io/_pages/about.md

 My research interests focus on path planning and stability control of CAVs especially under extreme scenarios.
 Based on traditional vehicle dynamic method, i am now thrilled to try to apply the advanced technology such as machine learning into improving the motion performance under complex envrionments.

-I am very motivated and passionate about wheeled robot especially the use of learning-based methods.
+I am very motivated and passionate about combing the vehicle dynamic with advanced technology.
 I am now open to PhD positions especially in decions-making and control of autonomous vehicle.
 Please feel free to reach out!

 :exclamation: News
 ======